 THE SOUTHEAST FRESHWATER EXTINCTION CRISIS

 Unfortunately, the Southeast's staggering variety of freshwater life forms and their habitat also make up one of the most imperiled ecosystems on the planet.
-Thanks to pollution, development, logging, poor agricultural practices, dams, mining, invasive species and other threats, extinction is looming for more than 28 percent of the region's fishes, more than 48 percent of its crayfishes and more than 70 percent of its mussels.
+Thanks to pollution, development, logging, poor agricultural practices, dams, mining, invasive species and other threats, extinction is looming for more than 28% of the region's fishes, more than 48% of its crayfishes and more than 70% of its mussels.
 As just one example of a Southeast waterway in peril, the Coosa River is the site of the greatest modern extinction event in North America, where 36 species went extinct following the construction of a series of dams.
-Overall, the Mobile Basin is home to half of all North American species that have gone extinct since European settlement.
+Overall the Mobile Basin is home to half of all the North American species that have gone extinct since European settlement.

 And yet Southeast aquatic species are some of the country's least protected.
-The majority of them aren't on the endangered species list or safeguarded by any other law.
+Most of them aren't on the endangered species list or safeguarded by any other law.

 All Southeast aquatic species are intricately interconnected.
-For example, the map turtles' survival depends on the abundance of snails and mussels, which they eat, while mussels depend on fish to host their larvae — and the fish, in turn, depend on the abundance of flies, whose larvae they consume.
-Protecting all these species through a group approach will help save their entire amazing ecosystem from unraveling before it’s too late.
+For example, map turtles' survival depends on an abundance of snails and mussels, which they eat, while mussels depend on fish to host their larvae — and the fish, in turn, depend on the abundance of flies, whose larvae they consume.
+Protecting all these species will help save their entire, extraordinary ecosystem from unraveling before it’s too late.